mohammednumaan/mohammednumaan/README.md

-<> 👋 Hello!
-I'm Mohammed Numaan.

-<> 💻 I'm a Student and a Web Developer.

-<> 📖 Currently learning Node.
+Hello!
+I am Mohammed Numaan, an undergraduate student majoring in Computer Science and Business System with a strong foundation in both front-end and back-end development.

 # Tools I Use